gomax22/Federated-FaceBoxes/README.md

-# Federated FaceBoxes: a Flower-based implementation of Federated Learning for Face Detection using FaceBoxes on WIDER FACE dataset
+# Federated Learning for Face Detection using FaceBoxes on WIDER FACE dataset
 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

-Taking inspiration from a [PyTorch](https://pytorch.org/) implementation of [FaceBoxes: A CPU Real-time Face Detector with High Accuracy](https://arxiv.org/abs/1708.05234) and [Flower examples](https://github.com/adap/flower/tree/main/examples).
+**Federated FaceBoxes** is a [Flower-based](https://flower.ai) implementation of "Federated Learning for Face Detection using FaceBoxes on WIDER FACE dataset", taking inspiration from a [PyTorch](https://pytorch.org/) implementation of ["_Zhang et al._, FaceBoxes: A CPU Real-time Face Detector with High Accuracy"](https://arxiv.org/abs/1708.05234) and [Flower examples](https://github.com/adap/flower/tree/main/examples).

+The original code can be found [here](https://github.com/zisianw/FaceBoxes.PyTorch).

 ## Installation
 Clone this repository.